gpparinas/mywebsite/README.md

 ## Overview
 This repository contains the source code for a modern personal portfolio showcasing professional experience as an IT Support Specialist, now updated with an **OLED** true‑black dark theme, class-based toggling, and improved performance and accessibility.
-The site utilizes Tailwind CSS v4 via the Browser CDN, featuring a custom dark variant, an early pre-paint theme script, and compatibility improvements for Firefox Private and iOS Safari.
+The site utilizes Tailwind CSS v4 via the Browser CDN, featuring a custom dark variant, an early pre-paint theme script, and compatibility improvements for Mozilla Firefox and Safari Browser.
 All portfolio content has been aligned with the latest resume for accuracy across skills, experience, certifications, and education.

 ## Key Updates (2025 OLED Refresh)